mm3509/b9122/syllabus/appendix-grading.md

 ## Class attendance

 The grade for in-person attendance is proportional to in-person attendance, up to a maximum of 20 half-lectures.
-The first lecture, before the end of add-drop, does not require attendance.
+The first lecture, before the end of add-drop, DOES require attendance.
 See before regarding the 4 freebie half-lectures.
 The function to grade class attendance is:

 ``` python
 def grade_attendance(half_lectures):